RAGNHILD HEMSING

 - Julian Haylock

-Born in Valdres in 1988, Ragnhild Hemsing began playing the violin at the age of five and the traditional Hardanger fiddle shortly afterwards.
+Born in Valdres in 1988, Ragnhild Hemsing began playing the violin at the age of five and the traditional Hardanger fiddle shortly thereafter.
 Later she studied at the Barratt Due Music Institute in Oslo and with Professor Boris Kuschnir in Vienna.
-At only 14 years old, Ragnhild made her debut with the Bergen Philharmonic Orchestra and the Trondheim Symphony Orchestra, playing Mendelssohn's Violin Concerto.
-Since then, she has built an international career and brought the Hardanger fiddle to prominence outside Norway.
+At only 14 years of age, Ragnhild made her debut with the Bergen Philharmonic Orchestra and the Trondheim Symphony Orchestra, performing Mendelssohn's Violin Concerto.
+Since then, she has built an international career and has made the Hardanger fiddle known outside of Norway.
+Hemsing's extensive repertoire of classical solo works for violin and lesser-known, complex works for the fiddle make her one of the most versatile musicians of our time.

-Spring 2022 saw the release of her latest album, featuring Edvard Grieg's famous Peer Gynt Suite with the Trondheim Soloists.
-The newly commissioned arrangement for violin and Hardanger fiddle by Tormod Tvete Vik premiered at the Bergen International Festival in May 2021 and was euphorically received by audiences and the press.
-On the digital platforms Spotify and Apple Music, the album turned out to be a great success with high streaming numbers.
+Spring 2022 saw the release of her album with the Trondheim Soloists featuring Edvard Grieg's famous incidental music to Peer Gynt.
+This newly commissioned arrangement for violin and Hardanger fiddle by Tormod Tvete Vik premiered at the Bergen International Festival in May 2021 and was euphorically received by audience and press alike.
+This album turned out to be a great success on the digital platforms Spotify and Apple Music, obtaining high streaming numbers.
+In early 2023, Hemsing released her album Bruch + Tveitt, for which she recorded Bruch's Violin Concerto and Geirr Tveitt’s second Concerto for Hardanger Fiddle together with the Bergen Philharmonic.

-Her recording of Halvorsen's Fossegrimen op.
-21 with the Bergen Philharmonic Orchestra and Neeme Järvi (Chandos label) received great acclaim from the international press.
+Her recording of Johan Halvorsen's Fossegrimen, Op.
+21 with the Bergen Philharmonic Orchestra and Neeme Järvi (Chandos) received great acclaim from the international press.
 Since this recording, the two have enjoyed a close working relationship.
 Among other things, Neeme Järvi invited the young artist to make her debut with the Estonian National Symphony Orchestra in February 2012.
-Ragnhild Hemsing's albums Northern Timbre (label: 2L) and YR with Tor Espen Aspaas also met with a very positive response from the press and the public.
+Ragnhild Hemsing's albums Northern Timbre (label: 2L) and Yr with Tor Espen Aspaas also met with a very positive response from the press and the public.
+The duo's latest CD, Beethoven's Testaments of 1802 (2L), received rave reviews.
+"Although Beethoven can be played in many ways, I simply have to say that this is exactly the way Beethoven should be played," wrote Magnus Andersson on musikkritikk.no.

-In 2013, Ragnhild Hemsing founded the "Hemsing Festival" with her sister Eldbjørg Hemsing, which the two have been running together ever since.
-The chamber music festival takes place every year in February in their hometown Aurdal/Valdres.
-In 2021 the festival will be made up in October after being cancelled in February.
-For more information, see: www.hemsingfestival.com.
+In 2013, Ragnhild Hemsing founded the Hemsing Festival with her sister Eldbjørg Hemsing, which the two have been running together ever since.
+The chamber music festival takes place every year in February in their hometown of Aurdal in the Valdres region.
+For further information, see: www.hemsingfestival.com.